This page is a continuation of In Memoriam: Dept of Pharmacology, UCL. A diary..

 This might not sound a very clever idea to you the layman, but rest assured we here at the Royal Bank of Gnome have years of experience in the complex world of international finance and we are confident that the new £1 trillion bail out will tide us over for at least two weeks thus giving us time to shred all the incriminating documentation about toxic loans and book our flights to the Cayman Islands.

 24 January 2009.
-The hilarious Radio 4 programme, The News Quiz (get the mp3) had a good joke.
+The hilarious Radio 4 programme, The News Quiz (play the mp3) had a good joke.
 Jeremy Hardy was asked “which patients are hoping for a more robust constitution?”.
 This referred to the £1m PR exercise mounted by the NHS to launch the NHS constitution.
 Hardy said that in the week when Barack Obama was inaugurated, and “the word constitution have a whole different sort of gravita in a week like that.”

 “I think the constitution should open with the words ‘We hold these truths to be self-evident REFLEXOLOGY IS BOLLOCKS”